Americans make up a significant portion of those coming to Croatia, for both tourism and to live here long term.

 - Validity period must be 3 months longer than the validity period of the intended stay.

-- People applying for temporary residence in Croatia for the very first time must now provide a criminal background check from their country of nationality.
+- People applying for temporary residence in Croatia for the very first time must now provide a criminal background check and certificate on the length of stay from their country of nationality.
 This requirement went into effect on January 1, 2021.

 - Health insurance